 What makes your eco-accommodation so unique?

 Glamping is a unique experience: it lets you live in true contact with nature without giving up your comfort.
-So you can reconnect deeply with the environment, the mountains, the woods, the starry sky and at the same time live a comfortable, relaxing experience.
+So you can reconnect deeply with the environment, the mountains, the woods, and the starry sky and at the same time live a comfortable, relaxing experience.

 Which eco-friendly habits did you adopt at Camping Casa Bianca?
 And which results did you notice?